ProSGNeRF: Progressive Dynamic Neural Scene Graph with Frequency Modulated Foundation Model in Urban Scenes: Method

 \subsection{Progressive Neural Scene Graph}

-All the existing dynamic NeRF systems have difficulties in large-scale urban scenes.
+Existing dynamic NeRF systems have difficulties in large-scale urban scenes.
 They use a single, global representation for the entire environment, which limits their scene representation capacity.
 It causes problems when modeling large scenes: \textit{\textbf{a)} a single model with fixed capacity cannot represent arbitrarily large-scale scenes. \textbf{b)} any misestimation has a global impact and might cause false reconstruction.}

 To this end, we design a progressive neural scene graph to represent city-scale scenes with multi-dynamic objects.
+Instead of pre-dividing the scene with the camera poses, our method dynamically adjust local scene bounds during optimization, preventing the splitting of dynamic elements when applied to dynamic environments and improving the quality of reconstructing dynamic objects.

-In Figure \ref{fig:progressive}, the scene graph $\mathrm{SG}$ is depicted, encompassing cameras, static nodes, and a collection of dynamic nodes.
-These dynamic nodes capture the evolving aspects of the scene, encapsulating the object's appearance, shape, and various classes.
+The scene graph $\mathrm{SG}$, illustrated in Fig. \ref{fig:progressive}, is composed of cameras, static nodes and a set of dynamic nodes which represent the dynamic components of the scene, including the object's appearance, shape, and classes.
+The entire scene is decomposed into several local scene representations: